Hell of a Tester

-Hell of a Tester (stylized as Hellofatester) is the third studio album by Rasmus.
+Hell of a Tester (stylized as Hellofatester) is the third studio album by Finnish rock band Rasmus.
 It was released in 1998 by Warner Music and received Gold status in Finland.
 The most popular single was Liquid, which was released in September, getting into the Top 40 on MTV Nordic.
 It was voted Single of the Year for 1998 by music critics and fans and the video won an award in 1999 at the Finnish Music Video Awards.
 The album was positively received by fans.

 The booklet and cover art has braille dotting of lyrics from the songs inside and "Hellofatester" on the cover.

 Track listing

-All songs are written by The Rasmus.
+All songs were written by Rasmus.